Examine your accounts.

 Your life will change over time.
 Your goals may change, your cash needs may change, the number of kids you have may change, your marital status may change.
 Keeping abreast of these developments in your life will help us work together to make sure you stay on track.

-I will encourage you not to watch the financial news.
+We will encourage you not to watch the financial news.

 "The stock market serves as a relocation center at which money is moved from the active to the patient." ~Warren Buffett